Advanced driver-assistance system: Insurance Institute for Highway Safety

+The ratings were (no system received a "good" rating):

 Future

-Intelligent transport systems (ITS) highly resemble ADAS, but experts believe that ITS goes beyond automatic traffic to include any enterprise that safely transports humans.
-ITS is where the transportation technology is integrated with a city’s infrastructure.
-This would then lead to a “smart city”.
-These systems promote active safety by increasing the efficiency of roads, possibly by adding 22.5% capacity on average, not the actual count.
+Intelligent transportation systems (ITS) highly resemble ADAS, but go beyond automatic traffic to include any enterprise that safely transports humans, such as public transport.
+With ITS, transportation technology is integrated with a city's infrastructure.
+This would then lead to a "smart city".
+These systems promote active safety by increasing the efficiency of roads, possibly by adding 22.5% capacity on average.

 ADAS have aided in this increase in active safety, according to a study in 2008.
-ITS systems use a wide system of communication technology, including wireless technology and traditional technology, to enhance productivity.
+ITS use a wide system of communication technology, including wireless technology and traditional technology, to enhance productivity.